asptu/optiview/README.md

 # optiview
-optimises the viewport or something
+OptiView is a simple viewport optimisation addon